filiptronicek/blog/_posts/2020-10-17-cloud-storage.md

 ##  The expensive way: the cloud
-The services listed below are all on the enterprise level, where you pay for read, writes and other things.
+The services listed below are all on the enterprise level, where you pay for reads, writes, and other things.
 All of them are pay as you go.

 ### 2.1 Azure Blob Storage
 The cloud storage option from Microsoft.